Some history of the Horse and Jockey

-Although it is not a "blink and you can miss it" public house, the Horse and Jockey at Inkford Brook in Wythall can go unnoticed by motorists as they whizz along the busy A435 on their way to the M42 motorway junction.
-The pub sits in the old dip created by the River Cole but the 'new' dual carriageway was built on an embankment to level out an improved road - if you call heavy traffic an improvement.
-Anyway, as a result, the pub has lost its traditional association with what was the turnpike road connecting Birmingham with Alcester.
-This would have been a noteworthy wayside hostelry where refreshments could be sought by travellers and, as the name suggests, equine services were available.
+The Horse and Jockey was closed and boarded-up in 2019 and the future of the building as a public-house was uncertain.
+One of the problems for the pub was that, although it was not a "blink and you can miss it" building, the Horse and Jockey went largely unnoticed by motorists as they whizzed along the busy A435 on their way to the M42 motorway junction.
+The pub sits at the side of the old turnpike in the dip created by the River Cole but the 'new' dual carriageway was built on an embankment to level out an improved road - if you call heavy traffic an improvement.
+Anyway, as a result, the pub lost its traditional association with what was the turnpike road connecting Birmingham with Alcester.
+The old tavern would have been a noteworthy wayside hostelry where victuals could be sought by travellers.

 The separate rooms no doubt fostered a cosy atmosphere in each of the drinking spaces.
 Note the small servery in the old bar from which drinks were dispensed.
 Customers in the lounge and smoke would probably have been served by a person carrying a tray of drinks from the bar.
 Note also the small toilet accessed by exiting the pub and walking to the next doorway.